GhostWriters/DockSTARTer/README.md

 ## Special Thanks

-- [SmartHomeBeginner.com](https://www.smarthomebeginner.com) for creating [AtoMiC-ToolKit](https://github.com/htpcBeginner/AtoMiC-ToolKit) that served as this project's primary inspiration, and later [this](https://www.smarthomebeginner.com/docker-home-media-server-2018-basic/) guide that provided some initial direction with Docker.
+- [nemchik (iXNyne)](https://github.com/nemchik) for creating [DockSTARter](https://github.com/Ghostwriters/Dockstarter) that served as this project's primary codebase and nemchik and the rest of the DS staffs support in my constant bothering with questions.
-- [LinuxServer.io](https://www.linuxserver.io) for maintaining most Docker images used in this project.
+- [LinuxServer.io](https://www.linuxserver.io) for maintaining some of the Docker images used in this project.